kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 Choose either **single user** or **multi-tenant** section based on your usage.

-If you make any mistake that creates conflicts on your Kubeflow deployment, you can [uninstall Kubeflow](#uninstall-kubeflow) and start over again.
+If you're experiencing issues during the installation because of conflicts on your Kubeflow deployment, you can [uninstall Kubeflow](#uninstall-kubeflow) and install it again.

 ### Single user
 Run the following commands to set up and deploy Kubeflow for a single user without any authentication.